 - Some medications (check with your pharmacist)

 The joys of eating delicious food are not lost for people with celiac disease.
-With some advanced planning, educated shopping and a taste for adventure, you can still enjoy cooking and dining while following your gluten-free diet – for life!
+With some advanced planning, educated shopping and a taste for adventure, you can still enjoy cooking and dining while following your gluten-free diet.

-Do you more questions or need more information about the foods that you can safely eat?
+Would you like a gluten-free sample meal plan?
 Call 1-877-510-510-2 or send an email to an EatRight Ontario Registered Dietitian.